-We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States and Specifications for Audits of Counties, Cities and Towns (Specifications), issued by the Auditor of Public Accounts of the Commonwealth of Virginia.
+We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States and Specifications for Audits of Counties, Cities and Towns and the Specifications for Audits of Authorities, Boards, and Commissions (Specifications), issued by the Auditor of Public Accounts of the Commonwealth of Virginia.
 Our responsibilities under those standards are further described in the Auditors' Responsibilities for the Audit of the Financial Statements section of our report.
 We are required to be independent of the Town of South Boston, Virginia and to meet our other ethical responsibilities, in accordance with the relevant ethical requirements relating to our audit.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our audit opinions.